bmc/avsl/index.md

 All other values in the section are assumed to be arguments (in the form of name/value pairs) to be passed to the constructor of the handler class.

+`logger` sections refer to handlers by their names.
+The name of a handler is its section name, minus the `handler_` prefix.

 ##### Built-in handlers

 AVSL supports the following built-in handlers.